mrp089/simvascular.github.io/README.md

 In the `<section class="docsSection">`, the `template.html` page has a template structure that exemplifies how to set up the `<zero-md>` element to link markdown files to your `html` file.
 Every `<zero-md>` element is surrounded with a `<span>` element, which has an `id` attribute.
 This `id` should be referenced to skip to the section written in the markdown file that is linked to the `<zero-md>` element.

 The first `<zero-md>` element must have the `id="math"` attribute, but the following <zero-md> elements should not have this.
-Having at least one `<zero-md>` element with the `id="math"` attribute will allow any mathematical equations written in LaTex in the markdown files to be rendered correctly on the page using [Mathjax](https://www.mathjax.org/).
+Having at least one `<zero-md>` element with the `id="math"` attribute will allow any mathematical equations written in LaTeX in the markdown files to be rendered correctly on the page using [Mathjax](https://www.mathjax.org/).

 The example structure of this code is below.